-Most drivers have experienced a dashboard light that indicates a tire with low pressure.
-While the weather can impact tire pressure and sometimes give a false reading, it’s always a good idea to check the tires if you see a warning light.
-If you drive on the tire for a minute or so and the light stays on, you need to take action.
-You can either pay for air at the gas station pump or just grab your trusty tire inflator and handle the problem yourself.
+Most drivers have looked down at their dashboard and noticed a warning light indicating a tire with low pressure.
+If you drive for a minute or so and the light stays on, it’s time to take action and check your tires.
+You can either pay for air at the gas station pump or grab your trusty tire inflator and handle the problem yourself.

-Whether it’s battery-operated, 110-volt electric, or one that plugs into your car’s 12-volt system, having a tire inflator is just the ticket when you’re in a pinch.
-In no time at all, these noisy day-savers can boost a low tire to optimal pressure.
+Whether it’s battery operated, 110-volt electric, or one that plugs into the car’s 12-volt system, the right tire inflator is just the ticket when you’re in a pinch.
+In no time at all, these noisy day savers can boost a low tire to optimal pressure.

 Choosing the best tire inflator for your needs helps keep your vehicle running at its best.
 From poor gas mileage to terrible ride quality, tires low on pressure can make driving problematic.
-Instead, arm yourself with one of the best tire inflators on the market.
+So for that reason, I researched and field-tested the following seven tire inflators, so you can arm yourself with one of the best tire inflators available.

 Our Top Picks

 With that background on what to look for when shopping for one of the best tire inflators for your needs, it’s time to start comparing the top products.
 This section is a compilation of some of the best tire inflators on the market.
 This list considers the factors listed above, from convenience and portability to pressure and power source.
 In fact, I tested each of the following inflators to ensure they’re up to snuff.

 The battery-operated Makita 12V Max CXT cordless tire inflator can pump up to 120 psi of pressure into a car, bike, or tractor tire.
 It’s compact and lightweight, so there’s no need to lug a large, unwieldy compressor to the tire.
 The high-visibility pressure gauge shows exactly how much air pressure is in the tire.
 By presetting the CXT, it even turns off automatically when the tire reaches the desired psi.